 Waiver of Legal Notice.
 Agreement by the Tenant that the Owner/Managing Agent may institute a lawsuit without notice to the Tenant.

 Waiver of Legal Proceedings.
-Agreement by the Tenant that the Owner/Managing Agent may evict the Tenant or hold or sell possessions of the Tenant Family if the Owner/Managing Agent determines that the Tenant has violated the lease, without notice to the Tenant or any court decision on the rights of the parties.
+Agreement by the Tenant that the Owner/Managing Agent may evict the Tenant or hold or sell possessions of the Tenant Family if the Owner/Managing Agent determine that the Tenant has violated the lease, without notice to the Tenant or any court decision on the rights of the parties.

 Waiver of Jury Trial.
 Authorization to the Owner/Managing Agent to waive the Tenant’s right to trial by jury.